-- Configure the W-4 Form stage settings by checking the box next to the setting to enable.
+- Configure the W-4 Form stage settings within the Settings box.

-Once an applicant has completed their portion of the W-4 form, there are a few ways the user/employer can complete thier Section 2 of the W-4 form.
+Once an applicant has completed their portion of the W-4 form, there are a few ways the user/employer can sign their section of the W-4 form.

 - From the link in the email notification - by default sent to Opening Owner when applicant completes their portion of the W-4.

-When an applicant has completed their portion of the W-4, a new status label called W4 Federal - Pending Action or W4 State: Pending Action will appear on their status on the Applicant Table.
+When an applicant has completed their portion of the W-4, a new status label called W4 Federal - Pending Action or W4 State: Pending Action will appear.

-Within the Applicant Table, click W4 - Pending Action and then, Complete Form.
+Click the W4 - Pending Action Status Label and then, Sign Document.

-This will take you to a new page to complete Section 2: Employer portion of the W-4 form.
+This will take you to a new page to sign the form.

-Click on View Form to see the generated officially W-4 Form in PDF.
+Click on View Form to see the generated official W-4 Form in PDF.
 We recommend using Adobe PDF Viewer for best results when downloading and printing W-4 forms.
-You may encounter issues with certain fields missing or blacked out when using other clients.
+You may encounter issues with specific fields missing or blacked out when using other clients.

 If there was an error on the applicant's portion, you can request for the applicant to redo the form by moving the applicant to the previous stage.
 This will trigger the form to be completed again.
 When the applicant sees the form, all fields will be empty.